For public health officials

 TERIS is unique in that it is governed by an Advisory Board composed of accomplished experts from the fields of medicine, epidemiology and genetics.
 The Advisory Board approves all clinical summaries before they are posted to the database and generates teratogenic risk ratings for individual compounds through consensus.
 Please see "About Us" for more information on the Advisory Board and staff.

-Each agent in the database has a summary that is based on a thorough review of the published clinical and experimental literature.
-Summaries can be accessed using either generic names or domestic proprietary names.
+With a subscription to TERIS, users will find a summary of each agent that is based on a thorough review of the published clinical and experimental literature.
+In addition, all agents have been assigned a teratogenic risk rating by the TERIS Advisory Board.
+Subscribers can access the summaries and ratings using either generic names or domestic proprietary names.
+The following are two examples:

 About our team